-FORCE ENCOUNTERS ANALYSIS IS THE MOST IMPORTANT LE TRAINING AVAILABLE TODAY.
+HUMAN PERFORMANCE KNOWLEDGE MAY BE CRITICAL TO YOUR SURVIVAL.
+AND FORCE ENCOUNTERS ANALYSIS MAY BE THE MOST IMPORTANT LE EDUCATIONAL COURSE AVAILABLE TODAY.

 YOU CANNOT AFFORD TO FOREGO THIS TRAINING.